-Right-of-Use Lease Assets and Lease Liability
+Right-to-Use Lease Assets and Lease Liability

-Right-of-use (ROU) assets are recognized at the lease commencement date and represent the College's right to use an underlying asset for the lease term.
+Right-to-use ("ROU") assets are recognized at the lease commencement date and represent the College's right to use an underlying asset for the lease term.
 ROU assets are measured at the initial value of the lease liability plus any payments made to the lessor before commencement and initial direct costs.
 These assets are included within capital assets, net, on the statement of net position.